 Electives give you the opportunity to further specialise your studies.
 Choose 2 electives from the options below, typically in your second or third year, depending on subject prerequisites.

-Refer to the Higher Education course guides to learn more about individual subjects.
+Refer to the course plan to learn more about individual subjects.

 Integrating a minor into your major will allow you to specialise further while gaining a comprehensive understanding of how your area of interest intersects with other disciplines.